A note on the Steinitz Lemma

 Gross was not the last one to rediscover the Steinitz lemma.
 In 1931, Bergström published two papers on the topic.
 In the first \cite{bergstrom1931neuer}, he gives an alternative proof for Theorem~\ref{LevySteinitz}.
-The crux of his proof is again Theorem~\ref{thm:EuclSteinitz}, which he considers to be of interest on its own.
-His proof again utilizes induction on the dimension and provides the estimate $S(B_2^d) = \sqrt{(4^d -1)/3}$.
-His second article \cite{bergstrom1931Zwei} concentrates solely on the Steinitz lemma.
-He proves that for $d = 2$, the optimal constant is $S(B_2^2) = \sqrt{5}/2$, and formulates Conjecture~\ref{SteinitzEucConj}.
+The crux of his proof is again Theorem~\ref{thm:EuclSteinitz}, which he considers to be of interest on its own, and proves by induction on the dimension, leading to the estimate $S(B_2^d) \leq \sqrt{(4^d -1)/3}$.
+His second article~\cite{bergstrom1931Zwei} concentrates solely on the Steinitz lemma.
+He proves that any family of vectors $V \subset B_2^2$ with $\Sigma(V)=0$ can be arranged to form a closed polygonal path that fits in a circle of radius $\sqrt{5}/2$ (not necessarily centered at the origin), leading to the upper bound $S(B_2^2) \leq (\sqrt{5}+1)/2$ in the plane.
+Regarding the question in arbitrary dimensions, he formulates Conjecture~\ref{SteinitzEucConj}.

 In 1936, Hadwiger \cite{hadwiger1936satz} became the first one to study the Steinitz lemma (which he attributes to Gross and Bergström) for series in general inner product spaces: he manages to bound the norm of partial sums in terms of the number of vectors $n$.
 His attention then turned to the extension of the Lévy-Steinitz theorem to abstract Hilbert spaces~\cite{hadwiger1940umordnungsproblem} and finite-dimensional vector spaces~\cite{hadwiger1942satz}.